 for the U.S. Pacific Northwest's Seattle Mariners.

 Having athleticism in his blood helped Liddi early on.
 His father, Augustine, played baseball and taught Alex the game.
 His mother, Flavia, played softball at a competitive level and inspired her son to love baseball at age three.
 In 2004, Liddi played for the Italian National Junior Team in the World Junior Championship.
-Signed in 2005 by Mariners’ international scout Wayne Norton and Mario Mazzotti, one of the team’s European scouts, Liddi competed in Italy up until the time of signing a professional contract at age 17.
+Signed in 2005 by Marinersβ international scout Wayne Norton and Mario Mazzotti, one of the teamβs European scouts, Liddi competed in Italy up until the time of signing a professional contract at age 17.

 He went on to play for the Italian National Team in the 2006 Intercontinental Cup, the 2007 European Championship and the 2009 World Championship.
 Alex was also a member of the Italian National Team in the World Baseball Classic (WBC) in 2009, when he hit .375 under the guidance of hitting coach and MLB All-Star great Mike Piazza.
+Infielder Alex Liddi will be switching off from his

+third base position to first base in the M's line-up.
 Having already played on three consecutive MLB All-Star Futures games, Alex Liddi knew in his heart that it was just a matter of time before he would join the game’s elite in Major League Baseball.
 It really hit home that he was ready for the Big Leagues after successfully squaring off with many MLB pitchers in the WBC.
 “Playing in the World Baseball Classic in 2009 was really good for my confidence,” said Liddi.
 “It showed

 me that I was good enough to play against some of the best.
 After that,

+I felt like I belonged here.”
 Although his 2011 Minor League season for the Triple-A Tacoma Rainiers was stellar with 30 home runs, 104 RBIs, 121 runs scored, 32 doubles and 61 walks, Liddi had his share of strike outs.
 However, in his second spring in Major League camp, Liddi made some adjustments at the plate with a lower leg kick.
 After working with M’s hitting coach Chris Chambliss, Liddi’s swing appears to have shortened–which results in him making more contact.
 Alex Liddi has more raw power and a better eye for walks than his main competitor–Kyle Seager–for the third base back-up job behind utiltyman Chone Figgins, who will seemingly play anywhere to accommodate Liddi’s hot bat in the Mariners’ line-up.

 Overall, Liddi could not be happier with his progress at M’s camp.
 “Things have been really good here,” Liddi said.
 “I feel like I’ve improved on my contact.
 That’s what it’s all about.
 My goal is to be a .300 hitter and drive in some runs.